-Congenital heart defects could have their origin during very early pregnancyDecember 13th, 2012 in Cardiology /
+Congenital heart defects could have their origin during very early pregnancyDecember 13, 2012 in Medicine & Health / Cardiology

 The origins of congenital heart defects could be traced right back to the first stages of embryonic development, according to University of East Anglia (UEA) research.